-David, one of the industry’s foremost investment fund practitioners, joins Goodwin with a team of four lawyers: Sarah Michel and Pierre-Charles Kaladji, senior lawyers, and Xavier Couderc-Frani, junior lawyer.
+David, one of the industry’s foremost investment fund practitioners, joins Goodwin with a team of lawyers: Sarah Michel, senior lawyer, and Xavier Couderc-Frani, junior lawyer.
 The team, formerly with the Paris office of King & Wood Mallesons (“KWM”), has extensive experience with a wide range of funds – including buyout, mezzanine, infrastructure and debt – incentive schemes and co-investment agreements.
 It also has particular expertise with infrastructure funds and its representation in this area has included work for clients such as InfraVia and Antin Infrastructure Partners.

 These developments at Goodwin Paris follow significant expansion of the firm’s London office.
 Yesterday, Goodwin announced that partners Michael Halford, Ed Hall, Laura Charkin, Shawn D’Aguiar, Patrick Deasy, and Ajay Pathak, as well as 15 associates and five trainees have joined Goodwin London from KWM.